5 Lobos reach double figures in win over E New Mexico

 But the Lobos opened the second half with a 16-4 run that gave them control of the game.

+"I thought that five-to-six-minute stretch there in the early part of the second half, these guys finally found a bit of a groove and played with the kind of intensity that I want them to play with all of the time," Weir said.
+"We just need to find a way to play those stretches a little bit longer."

-Although New Mexico put up plenty of points and had 22 assists, including 11 from JaQuan Lyle, the Lobos also had 21 turnovers, with Martin getting six with no assists.
+Although New Mexico put up plenty of points, shot 60% from the field and had 22 assists, including 11 from JaQuan Lyle, the Lobos also had 21 turnovers, with Martin getting six with no helpers.

+"Offense isn't my concern right now," Weir said.
+"We need to value the basketball more, which I think is a little bit more carelessness than it is skill and we just need to value it and respect it more.
+That's something that's easily fixable."

 Eastern was even worse on the turnover end with 22 against just 12 assists.